pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 Continuation marks are actually the same kind of continuation data as return addresses.
 They could be passed to method invocations (continuation-passing style) and saved to the call stack just like return addresses.
 If a continuation mark was pushed and popped as often as a return address, identical handling would be logical, but this is often not the case.

-## Coroutines
+## Tasks

-When coroutines are started, they inherit some of the continuation marks of the caller's context (e.g. current working directory), but not all (e.g. error handlers).
+When tasks are started, they inherit some of the continuation marks of the caller's context (e.g. current working directory), but not all (e.g. error handlers).
 This is determined mark-by-mark.